tim-kos/frey/README.md

 ## Todo

- - [x] Frey should traverse cwd upwards until it finds a Freyfile, and use that as default recipe dir
- - [x] Switch to local npm install if available via LiftOff
- - [x] Consider storing residu files in ~/.frey/tmp/
  - [ ] Ansible must run from configBase
- - [x] Default appname should be basename of dirname of Freyfile, not pwd
  - [ ] Tools should be saved under version number only.
 This way different versions of frey can use their own tested tools, while also still being able to share between same frey installs
  - [ ] A project's package.json should refer to a frey version, which should be used, vs the global one.
  - [ ] Consider detecting the User's config dir, and storing tools there, vs having a ~/.frey